noaa-pifsc/PIFSC_TechMemo_Template/README.md

 Bryan's [guide](https://happygitwithr.com/existing-github-first) to creating an R project from a GitHub repo.

 That's it.
 You are good to go!

+If you use GitHub Desktop, you can also follow these steps:

+* Click the green button drop down “Code”, and select “Open with GitHub Desktop”
+* On the popup, click “Clone”.
+GitHub Desktop should open.
+* Open RStudio.
+Go to File > New project > Existing Directory
+* “Browse” your computer files to find the folder “[REPO NAME]”, it should be in a GitHub folder.
+Click create project.

+You're ready to start using the template.

 *One exception to these instructions is if you'd like to contribute to this template.
 Then, you should fork the repo so that you can submit pull requests.